hello-robot/stretch_dex_teleop/README.md

 ### Advanced: Multiprocessing with Shared Memory

-To achieve better performance, you can run Dexterous Teleoperation using two processes that communicate via shared memory.
+To achieve better performance, you can run Dex Teleop using two processes that communicate via shared memory.

 First, run the interface process in a terminal.
 This process observes ArUco markers with the webcam to create goals for the robot's gripper.